asonib/iProjects/README.md

 # iProjects
-MEAN Application for storing data.
+MEAN Application for storing useful data.

 ## Web Application is live at :